myenergy-ai/myenergy-ai/index.md

 5. Make sure your code lints.
 6. Issue that pull request!

-**Note: Make sure you remove irrelavent imports and console logs.
-If not, it may lead to errors while performing [Github Actions](https://github.com/myenergy-ai/myenergy-ai/actions).**
+**Note: Make sure you remove irrelevent imports and console logs.
+If not, it may lead to errors while performing [GitHub Actions](https://github.com/myenergy-ai/myenergy-ai/actions).**

 ### Any contributions you make will be under the MIT Software License

 In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
 Feel free to contact the maintainers if that's a concern.

-## Report bugs using Github's [issues](https://github.com/myenergy-ai/myenergy-ai/issues)
+## Report bugs using GitHub's [issues](https://github.com/myenergy-ai/myenergy-ai/issues)

 We use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](); it's that easy!

 ### Write bug reports with detail, background, and sample code

 [This is the template](https://gist.github.com/carlo/3402842) of a bug report.
-Here's [another example from Andreas Larsen](https://gist.github.com/larsenwork/3f92a3adf79838abd7d6b15c5b74f7b0), an Frontend fanatic, type tinkerer, speaker supreme and open source optimist.
+Here's [another example from Andreas Larsen](https://gist.github.com/larsenwork/3f92a3adf79838abd7d6b15c5b74f7b0), a Frontend fanatic, type tinkerer, speaker supreme, and open-source optimist.

 **Great Bug Reports** tend to have:

 - A quick summary and/or background
 - Steps to reproduce
   - Be specific!
-  - Give sample code if you can.
-[My stackoverflow question](http://stackoverflow.com/q/12488905/180626) includes sample code that _anyone_ with a base R setup can run to reproduce what I was seeing
+  - Give a sample code if you can.
+[My StackOverflow question](http://stackoverflow.com/q/12488905/180626) includes sample code that _anyone_ with a base R setup can run to reproduce what I was seeing
 - What you expected would happen
 - What actually happens
 - Sample Input you provided